Why are prisons overcrowded?

 When a prison is asked to accommodate more people than it is designed to hold, it piles more pressure on people working there and makes it harder to meet the needs of people living there.

 If someone is sent to prison, we should do all that we can to help them to turn their life around and move on from crime.
-But overcrowding, coupled with chronic staff shortages, makes it more difficult for prisons to engage everyone in activities that help rehabilitation, such as exercise, education, employment and training.
+But overcrowding, coupled with chronic staff shortages, means that prisons cannot properly engage everyone in activities that help rehabilitation, such as exercise, education, employment and training.
+For many people, this means being locked in an overcrowded cell for 23 hours a day with nothing to do.

 Worse still, official inspection reports reveal that people are being placed in cells that are not fit for purpose.